joebb97/joebb-website-source/content/blog/ipv6-homelab.md

 In order to have your devices leverage this Ad blocking, they need to send their DNS queries to this Resolver.
 To do so, they need the Resolver’s IP Address.

 An IPv4 LAN at home will almost always have a set of Private Addresses, which are NAT’d to a single Public IPv4 Address for the WAN.
-1.1.1.1 is an example of a Public IPv4.
 At home, you get a single Public IP, offered via DHCP, for your WAN connection from your ISP, which is subject to change.

 The IPv4 LAN Private IPs will not change even if your WAN’s Public IP changes.
-That is, if your GUA goes from 123.123.123.123 to 123.123.123.124 (assume those are globally routable), your addresses such as 10.88.0.1, 10.88.0.2, do not need to change.
+That is, if your WAN’s Public IP goes from 123.123.123.123 to 123.123.123.124 (assume those are globally routable), your addresses such as 10.88.0.1, 10.88.0.2, do not need to change.

 This makes it simple to choose an address for that Ad-blocking DNS Resolver.
 You can choose 10.88.0.2 for example, and it can stay that way until *you* decide to change it.
 Now your DHCP server can send that address as the LAN’s DNS Resolver and you’re good to go.
 Whether you assign 10.88.0.2 as a Static Address or a DHCP reservation is irrelevant here, what matters is that that address does not need to change.